The information on this page relates to England and Wales.

 Advice Now also has a guide on pensions and divorce.

 A pension sharing order means you get a percentage of one or more of your ex-partner’s pensions.
 It can be transferred into a pension in your name or you can join your ex-partner’s pension scheme.

 A pension sharing order does not mean you will have to maintain any contact with your ex-partner.

-In England, Wales, and Northern Ireland, there is also an option called ‘deferred pension sharing’, which you can use if your ex-partner is already retired but you are still too young to receive a pension.
+There is also an option called ‘deferred pension sharing’.
+This may be an option for you if your ex-partner is already retired but you are still too young to receive a pension.

 Pension offsetting means the value of the pension is offset against other assets.

 For example, you could keep the family home, or a larger share of it, in return for your ex-partner keeping all of their pension.
 Without knowing the value of your ex-partner’s pension, however, this can be a very unequal split.

 It is a much more common choice, as people believe it makes it easier to have a ‘clean break’, or they may not feel entitled to a portion of their ex-partner’s pension (despite their legal entitlement).

 A deferred lump sum means you will get a single lump sum payment from your ex-partner’s pension when they retire, if they are not already retired.